List of His Dark Materials and The Book of Dust characters: Lyra Belacqua

 Lyra Belacqua, later known as Lyra Silvertongue, is the central character of His Dark Materials and a key character in The Book of Dust.
 Together with her dæmon Pantalaimon, she is introduced in La Belle Sauvage, where she is being protected from the Magisterium.
 Initially, as a baby, by the nuns of the Priory of Saint Rosamund, and later she is brought up by the scholars of Jordan College.
 In Northern Lights, as she leaves Jordan in the company of her mother, Mrs Coulter, the Master of the college gives her an alethiometer, which allows her to find answers on any subject.
 Searching for a kidnapped friend of hers, she ends up travelling to the far north of her world, and then across the multiverse, where she plays a part in a cosmic war between forces led by an angel named The Authority and her father, Lord Asriel.
 Lyra is prophesied by the witches to play the part of Eve, bringing about a second fall; this is accomplished when she reaches maturity and starts attracting Dust, halting its loss from the multiverse.

 By the events of Lyra's Oxford, Lyra is living in Jordan college and studying at St Sophie's.
 Pantalaimon has settled into the form of a pine marten.
 In The Secret Commonwealth, Lyra is 20 and an undergraduate.

-In the unabridged audiobooks, Lyra is voiced by Joanna Wyatt, and in the BBC Radio dramatisation she is voiced by Lulu Popplewell.
-In the 2003 stage production at the Royal National Theatre, the character was played by Anna Maxwell Martin.
-In the 2007 movie adaption, she is played by Dakota Blue Richards who also voiced her in the video game adaption of the film.
-Dafne Keen plays the character in the His Dark Materials TV series.
+In the unabridged audiobooks, Lyra is voiced by Joanna Wyatt.
+In the 2003 dramatisation by BBC Radio she is voiced by Lulu Popplewell.
+In the 2003 stage production at the Royal National Theatre, the character was portrayed by Anna Maxwell Martin.
+In the 2007 film adaptation The Golden Compass, she is played by Dakota Blue Richards, who also voiced her in the video game adaptation of the film.
+Between 2019 and 2022, Dafne Keen played the character in the His Dark Materials BBC television series.